cs207-project-group4/cs207-FinalProject/docs/milestone1.md

 * Branched computation graph

 All the `Blocks` will create new `Variables` as output, nothing is modified in-place.
-This way, if we deal with a computational containing branches, the user can easily build his function as follows :
+This way, if we deal with a computation graph containing branches, the user can easily build his function as follows :

 ![comp-graph](img/advanced_function.png)